Pushing the Limits of Block Rotations in Post-Training Quantization: Experimental Results

 \section{Experimental Results}

-The core contribution of this work is \OurMethod---our principled framework for improving the outlier suppression capabilities of block rotations by equalizing activation mass across blocks within permutation-equivariant regions of a compute graph.
+The core contribution of this work is \OurAlgo, our principled framework for improving the outlier suppression capabilities of block rotations by equalizing activation mass across blocks within permutation-equivariant regions of a compute graph.
 We therefore design our experiments to isolate the impact of permutations on preserving the accuracy of block-rotated LLMs quantized to narrow data formats, and to empirically validate our theoretical analysis.

-\paragraph{Models \& Datasets.} We conduct experiments on Llama3~\cite{touvron2023llama} and Qwen3~\cite{Yang2025Qwen} models.
+\paragraph{Models \& Datasets.} We conduct experiments on Llama3~\cite{Grattafiori2024Llama} and Qwen3~\cite{Yang2025Qwen} models.
 We use the implementations and instruction fine-tuned checkpoints made publicly available via Huggingface~\cite{wolf-etal-2020-transformers} without modification.
-We construct our calibration dataset using 128 random sequences of 2048 tokens sampled from the WikiText2 \cite{merity2016pointer} training dataset, and evaluate perplexity on the corresponding test split.
+We construct our calibration dataset using 128 random sequences of 2048 tokens sampled from the WikiText2 \cite{merity2017pointer} training dataset, and evaluate perplexity on the corresponding test split.
 While perplexity serves as a standard proxy for generative quality, it does not directly reflect downstream reasoning performance; we complement it with an analysis of zero-shot accuracy to assess generalization.
 Specifically, we use LightEval~\cite{lighteval} to evaluate five reasoning tasks: ARC (challenge and easy)~\cite{clark2018think}, HellaSwag \cite{zellers2019hellaswag}, PIQA \cite{bisk2020piqa}, and Winogrande \cite{sakaguchi2021winogrande}.
+We provide ablations on the calibration source, calibration size, and model architecture in Appendix~\ref{appendix:ablations}.
 We note that comprehensive LLM evaluation remains an open problem, and we leave deeper analyses for future work.